danieledapo/danieledapo.github.io/content/post/terminal-graphics-braille.md

 that we can turn on and off independently and since each pixel is represented by a circle drawing curves would not look too bad.
 Neat!

-Obviously, the Unicode standard supports the whole Braille Patterns block which contains 256 distinct symbols but it is also quite clever in how it defines the codepoints.
+The Unicode standard obviously supports the whole Braille Patterns block, but it is also quite clever in how it defines the codepoints.
 In fact, it maps each of the eight dots of a Braille symbol to one bit in a byte which is the offset from the start of the Braille block that is `U+2800`.
-This means that we can create the a Braille character by simply turning on the bits that map to a raised dot of a byte and add that value to `U+2800`.
+This means that we can create a Braille character by simply turning on the bits that map to a raised dot of a byte and add that value to `U+2800`.
 It also means that if we have two different Braille characters we can combine them into a character that has all the raised dots of both characters by simply doing a bitwise or between the offsets.

 In Python this idea can be summarized by the following snippet.